kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 ## Ravager

+- Equip the Ossus Keeper Robes when in control of MC.
+(New players can opt to not do this, this will give advanced players a bigger FP pool)
 - Run through the Ravager (turn on solo mode) and follow the map below on placing the Proton Cores.
 <br>
 [Ravager Proton Core route](https://i.imgur.com/UuvBiNL.png)